 An advocate for innovation in digital marketing, Natalie has a proven track record of driving audience engagement and delivering measurable results.

-Could TikTok be saved?
+Could TikTok be saved for good?

 A US TikTok ban would bring job losses, alternative platform growth, and the slow decline of a digital era.